kymiddleton/EmployeeDirectoryWk3/README.md

-# Instructions
+# Instructions: UI for Employee List Redesign

-Create a program that does all of the following:
+## Phase One:

-*Hint:* Flowchart 1 step at a time.
-Implement that step and when it works properly, flowchart the next.
+Create a program (and flow chart each step) that does all of the following:

 * Prompt the user to input a command, then do the following: